 While 2021 might have thrust crypto fundraising into the mainstream, 2022 could be the year we start to understand its potential.
 In late March, the Ukrainian government dropped a collection of NFTs to raise funds amid the ongoing crisis.
 The NFTs combine the work of Ukrainian artists and real-time Tweets and footage from the war.

 Also in March, the world-renowned artist JR launched an NFT project to support refugees exiting Ukraine.
 A Ukrainian photographer sent JR a portrait of Valeriia, a five-year-old child crossing into Poland.
-JR’s studio then printed the on a giant tarp, which was walked across the border by hundreds of people.
+JR’s studio then printed the photograph on a giant tarp, which was walked across the border by hundreds of people.
 From there, the studio released two NFTs, with 100% of the funds generated from primary and secondary sales going to support women and children at different Ukrainian border crossings.

-“The work that goes into making these projects successful and sourcing the funds is similar to the work of traditional fundraising, and many of the same protocols apply—such as creating roadmaps and plans, keeping stakeholders and community members apprised of updates, and just being transparent in general,” the 500px team shares.
+“The work that goes into making these projects successful and sourcing the funds is similar to the work of traditional fundraising, and many of the same protocols apply—such as creating roadmaps and business plans, keeping stakeholders and community members apprised of updates, and just being transparent in general,” the 500px team shares.

 It makes sense that the crypto art community would also discover new ways of giving back.
 With that being said, the crypto space is still new, representing a modern-day “wild west,” so it’ll be up to artists, activists, developers, and collectors to determine how funds are raised and distributed.